-In fairness, I don’t think James was any less porcine at her age, though he was a little less tubby of tummy and chubby of limb.
-Matilda is definitely squidgier.
+In fairness, I don’t think the boy was any less porcine at her age, though he was a little less tubby of tummy and chubby of limb.
+The girl is definitely squidgier.

 One thing the boybot shared was her affliction with milk spots – in fact I think he had them worse than she does.
 Hers tend to flare up when she’s hot, especially if I take her out in the sunshine – then they pretty much disappear again at night when the temperature cools down.